lauren4242/M5.2_CS408/README.md

 the visibility using a CSS section named .sr-only.

 The Show/Hide Comment Control:
+In truth, I wasn't able to figure out how to get this portion to function, although it is keyboard accessible now.

 The Table:
+For the visuals of this table, I added a thicker line between the header and data, bolded the text, and made the background a different color that is also visible to colorblind people (no matter their kind of color blindness).

 Other Considerations:
 I think that there could be better color combinations for those with poor eyesight